63 Accelerated Motion

 Acceleration Direction

-The direction of depends on the direction of the change in .
+The direction of acceleration depends on the direction of the change in velocity.
 If the velocity becomes more negative, then acceleration must be negative.
 This is the case for our skydiver during the first part of the jump; their speed is increasing in the negative direction, so their velocity is becoming more negative and therefore acceleration is negative.
 Conversely, if an object moves in the negative direction, but slows down, the acceleration is positive, even though the velocity is still negative!
 This was the case for our skydiver just after opening their parachute, when they still moved downward, but were slowing down.
 Slowing down in the negative direction means the velocity is becoming less negative, so the acceleration must be positive.
-All of the possible combinations of direction and change and the resulting are summarized in the following chart:
+All of the possible combinations of velocity direction and speed change and the resulting acceleration are summarized in the following chart:

 Table Showing Possible Acceleration Directions